-Situated at the end of Gerolimenas, the old charming converted captain's residence is a member of the historic 500 Traditions Hotels.
-Along the charming harbor promenade there are several fish taverns and cafes.
-The hotel is located only a few kilometers from the southernmost point of mainland Greece and 24km from Areopolis, the capital of Laconia.
-The airport of Kalamata can be reached after 98 km.
+Situated at the end of Gerolimenas, the old, charmingly renovated captain's residence is a member of the historic 500 Traditions Hotels.
+There are several fish tavernas and cafes along the charming harbor promenade.
+The hotel is located just a few kilometers from the southernmost point of mainland Greece and 24 km from Areopolis, the capital of Laconia.
+The airport of Kalamata is 98 km away.

 Facilities:

-The traditional hotel belongs to the 500 Small Luxury Boutique Hotels & offers a very special ambience.
-Different room categories, an award-winning restaurant, bar, 24-hour reception with lobby & small museum.
-Outside there is a sun terrace with pool (sunbeds, umbrellas & bath towels included.)
-Parking.
+This traditional hotel is one of the 500 Small Luxury Boutique Hotels & offers a very special ambience.
+Various room categories, an award-winning restaurant, bar, 24-hour reception with lobby & small museum.
+In the outdoor area there is a sun terrace with pool (sun loungers, parasols and bath towels included.)
+Parking lot.

-The rooms are furnished in a luxurious country style and have a safe, air conditioning, hairdryer, bath or shower (toiletries, slippers), telephone, satellite TV, LCD/plasma/flat screen TV, minibar.
+The rooms are furnished in a luxurious country house style and have a safe, air conditioning, hairdryer, bath or shower (care products, slippers), telephone, satellite TV, LCD/plasma/flat screen TV, minibar.

 Same facilities as the Classic double room with an extra sofa bed.